-- we identify and assess the risks of material misstatement of the financial statements due to fraud or error, design and perform audit procedures appropriate to those risks and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of undetected material misstatement resulting from fraud is greater than that resulting from error because fraud may involve collusion, forgery, deliberate omissions, misrepresentation or circumvention of internal control; - we obtain an understanding of the internal control relevant to the audit to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Bank's internal control; - we assess the appropriateness of the accounting principles (policies) used, the reasonableness of the accounting estimates and related disclosures made by the Bank's Management Board; - we conclude on the appropriateness of the Bank's Management Board's application of the going concern basis of accounting and, based on the audit evidence obtained, whether there is a material uncertainty related to events or conditions that may cast significant doubt on the Bank's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, we modify our opinion.
-Our conclusions are based on audit evidence obtained up to the date of our auditor's report, however, future events or conditions may cause the Bank to cease to continue as a going concern;
+- we identify and assess the risks of material misstatement of the consolidated financial statements due to fraud or error, design and perform audit procedures appropriate to those risks and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of undetected material misstatement resulting from fraud is greater than that resulting from error because fraud may involve collusion, forgery, deliberate omissions, misrepresentation or circumvention of internal control; - we obtain an understanding of the internal control relevant to the audit to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control; - we assess the appropriateness of the accounting principles (policies) used, the reasonableness of the accounting estimates and related disclosures made by the Parent Company's Management Board;

-we evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements present the underlying transactions and events in a manner that achieves a fair presentation.
+- we conclude on the appropriateness of the Parent Company's Management Board application of the going concern basis of accounting and, based on the audit evidence obtained, whether there is a material uncertainty related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the consolidated financial statements or, if such disclosures are inadequate, we modify our opinion.
+Our conclusions are based on audit evidence obtained up to the date of our auditor's report, however, future events or conditions may cause the Group to cease to continue as a going concern; - we evaluate the overall presentation, structure and content of the consolidated financial statements, including the disclosures, and whether the consolidated financial statements present the underlying transactions and events in a manner that achieves a fair presentation; - we obtain sufficient appropriate audit evidence about the financial information of the entities or business activities within the Group to express an opinion on the consolidated financial statements.
+We are responsible for the direction, supervision and performance of the Group's audit and remain solely responsible for our auditor's opinion.

-We communicate to the Supervisory Board and the Audit Committee, among other things, the planned scope and timing of the audit and the significant findings of the audit, including any significant deficiencies in internal control that we identify during the audit.
+We communicate to the Supervisory Board and the Audit Committee of the Parent Company, among other things, the planned scope and timing of the audit and the significant findings of the audit, including any significant deficiencies in internal control that we identify during the audit.

-We make a statement to the Audit Committee that we have complied with the relevant ethical requirements for independence and that we will inform them of all relationships and other matters that could reasonably be considered to pose a threat to our independence and, where applicable, inform them of the safeguards in place.
+We make a statement to the Supervisory Board and the Audit Committee of the Parent Company that we have complied with the relevant ethical requirements for independence and that we will inform them of all relationships and other matters that could reasonably be considered to pose a threat to our independence and, where applicable, inform them of the safeguards in place.